-Chimney Tops is one of the most popular and rewarding hikes in the Great Smoky Mountains National Park.
-It has an elevation of 4,800 feet and is one of the park's most recognizable geological structures since it's a rare rock summit in the Smokies.
-You can see the twin peaks as you wind along Newfound Gap Road, but you can't appreciate them as much until you reach the top and see them again on the drive home.
-The mountain views at top are the best in the Smokies!
+Chimney Tops is one of the most popular and strenuous hikes in the Great Smoky Mountains National Park.
+The summit has an elevation of 4,800 feet and is one of the park's most recognizable geological structures since it's a rare rock summit in the Smokies.
+You can see the twin peaks as you wind along Newfound Gap Road.
+The hike is four miles roundtrip and is quite the workout.

-It's a strenuous uphill climb to the top (flip flops not recommended).
+It's a strenuous uphill climb to the top.
 Just a short distance from the parking area, you will cross a pair of bridges over a beautiful cascading creek.
 This is a great spot to take a cool dip to cool off after a summer hike.
 Also, if you are with someone that doesn't want to hike to the top, this is a beautiful spot to enjoying the sounds of the falling waters.
 For the most part, the trail consists of loose rocks, which makes it easy to twist an ankle or fall, so in order to help eliminate these possibilities it is important to wear proper shoes and mind your footing.
-Do not attempt to climb the rocks if they are wet or icy.

 Directions: About 76 miles from downtown Asheville, allow 2.5 hours to travel.
 Take I-40 West to Exit 27.
 Follow Highway 19/23/74 for about 4 miles and exit onto Highway 19 toward Maggie Valley.
 About 3 miles past Maggie Valley, watch for the Blue Ridge Parkway entrance, and go south.
 The Parkway ends at Highway 441.
 Turn right to enter the Smokies.
 The Parkway is closed much of the winter.
 If the Parkway is closed, continue on Highway 19 to Cherokee and follow Highway 441 North.
 The Chimney Tops parking area is about 7 miles past Newfound Gap.